 - · Directors' duties and responsibilities;

-- Finance:
+- Finance;

 - Strategγ;

+- Risk;

-- · Risk; and
+- · Ethics; and

-- Ethics
+- Theory of Change

-Guest speakers with significant experience on not-for-profit, government and for-profit boards are invited to share personal and professional insights with Observers at training sessions.
+Guest speakers with significant board experience on not-forprofit, government and for-profit boards are invited to share personal and professional insights with Observers at training sessions.

 All sessions are MANDATORY.
 A Certificate of Attendance will be provided to those Observers who complete the training program in full.